 - 1 medium yellow onion, halved and thinly sliced (2 cups)

 - 1 shallot, halved lengthwise and thinly sliced (1/3 cup)

 - 2 tbsp. tomato paste

 - 10 jarred piquillo peppers, drained and halved lengthwise

 - 12 boiled small new potatoes (1 1/2 lb.)

 - 1⁄4 cup green apple, finely diced, for garnish

-- 2 tsp. piment d’Espelette (ground Espelette pepper) or paprika
+- 2 tsp. piment d’Espelette or paprika

 - In the same pot over medium-high heat, add the onion and shallot and cook, stirring occasionally, until lightly browned, about 5 minutes.
-Stir in the tomato and cook until the liquid evaporates, 3 minutes.
+Stir in the tomato and cook until the liquid evaporates, about 3 minutes.
 Add the tomato paste and cook, stirring, for 1 minute.
 Stir in 1⁄2 cup stock and 1⁄2 teaspoon salt, scraping up the browned bits from the bottom of the pan.
-Cook until the liquid is mostly evaporated, 5-8 minutes.
+Cook until the liquid has mostly evaporated, 5-8 minutes.
 Return the thyme, garlic, bay leaf, sausages, and chicken (skin side up) to the pot.
 Transfer to the oven and roast until the chicken is cooked through, about 10 minutes.
-Move the chicken and sausages to a platter.
+Transfer the chicken and sausages to a platter.